-5.10 Describe the role of the Federal Production Tax Credit ("PTC") or Investment Tax Credit (ITC"), and any other incentives, on the financing of the project In your response, please describe (a) your plan to qualify for the ITC/PTC and the level of the ITC/PTC for which you plan to qualify, (b) the facilities, investment in which, the ITC is expected to apply, (c) your plan to utilize the tax credits and the relationship to your financing plan, and (d) how qualification for the ITC/PTC is reflected in your proposed pricing.
+- 5.12 Describe the role of the Federal Production Tax Credit ("PTC") or Investment Tax Credit (ITC"), and any other incentives, on the financing of the project In your response, please describe (a) your plan to qualify for the ITC/PTC and the level of the ITC/PTC for which you plan to qualify, (b) the facilities, investment in which, the ITC is expected to apply, (c) your plan to utilize the tax credits and the relationship to your financing plan, and (d) how qualification for the ITC/PTC is reflected in your proposed pricing. - 5.13 Bidders must clearly state their assumptions regarding the availability of federal or state tax credits, subsidies, or grants or other incentives, including but not limited to those available under the Inflation Reduction Act of 2022, the Infrastructure Investment and Jobs Act of 2022, - 5.14 Bidders should describe any plans to meet federal domestic content and labor requirements in order to maximize federal tax credits available to the project under the Inflation Reduction Act (IRA).
+Bidders should also describe plans to pursue state funding available to offshore wind projects through MassCEC.